PelleLille/hsl-docs/functions.rst

   :return: the current value
   :rtype: number or none

-.. function:: memory_store(key, value)
+.. function:: memory_store(key, value, [callback])

-  Replace the value of key in the memory store.
-If the key already exist the current value will be returned.
+  Unconditionally store the value.
+If the key already exist the callback (if provided) will be called with the key and the old value as arguments.

   :param string key: the memory key
   :param any value: the value
+  :param function callback: a callback function
+  :return: if the key exists
+  :rtype: boolean

+.. function:: memory_update(key, value, callback, [initial])

+  Update the key in the memory store.
+If the key exist value will be updated from the return value of the callback function (called with the key, oldvalue and value as argument).

+  :param string key: the memory key
+  :param any value: the value
+  :param function callback: a callback function
+  :param any initial: a initial value
-  :return: the current value of key
+  :return: if the key exists
-  :rtype: any or none
+  :rtype: boolean

+  If no initial value is provided and;

+	* the key doesnt exist is empty, no update will take place.

+  If an initial value is provided and;

+	* the key doesnt exist is empty, the update will take place and the callback will be called with the initial value as the old value.